githubixx/ansible-role-cfssl/README.md

 molecule converge
 ```

-This will setup two Docker container with Ubuntu 20.04 and 18.04 with `cfssl` installed.
+This will setup some Docker container with Ubuntu 18.04/20.04 and Debian 10/11 with `cfssl` installed.

 To clean up run